Code-Institute-Submissions/MS2-NorthShore-Reservations/README.md

 <img src="./assets/images/wireframe-ms2.png" alt="Wireframe-MS2"/>

-Link to my original wireframes is [here](https://www.figma.com/file/2a5UR6GjIVR26Z2MoWQAEx/LongHill?node-id=0%3A1)
+Link to my original wireframes is [here](https://www.figma.com/file/YRGCBPXoM3FqXapNlm10p9/Milestone2?node-id=0%3A1)

 ## Features

 ### Existing Features

+- One page website - There is only one page for this website.
-- Navbar – On each page there is a Navbar on the top which allow the user to navigate between different pages.
+- Navbar –  Navbar on the top which allows the user to navigate between the different setions.
-- Footer – There is a Footer area on each page with few social media icon links.
-Unfortunately there are no social media site for Long Hill at this point.
-All icon link to the Trustees website.
-I put them there just to show my understanding of the subject.
-- Home page – is the landing page with a picture of Long Hill and three buttons that will take the user to Discover page, location map and signup page.
-- Discover page – has a little history of the estate and photos with text wrap around images.
-Original design was to have a paragraph of the history and four photo links for the four seasons.
-Since I do not have the knowledge to handle large amount of photos using database I put a photo slides at the bottom of the page.
-- Join us page – is the place to signup to become a member.
+- Home setion - A collage picture with photos of the reservations on Northshore.
+- Map setion – shows a map with reservations in Northshore marked with markers.
+When the mouse moves over (on a desktop) or a finger taps a marker a info window pops up shown the picture and the name of that reservation.
+- Place section – a collection of cards with photos and little intros and links for each reservation.
+- Join us section – has two areas, one for The trustees of Reservations and the other for Greenbelt of Essex County's Land Trust.
+User can click either link that would bring up a signup website for membership or donations.
+- Contact me section - User can contact website owner through the contact form.
 Each field required to fill up before submission.
 - Responsive design

 ### Future Features